splunk/public-o11y-docs/infrastructure/metric-pipeline/use-metric-pipeline.rst

 .. _use-metric-pipeline:

 *********************************************************************
-Control your metrics ingestion volume with metric ruleset
+Control your metrics ingestion volume with rules
 *********************************************************************